digicatapult/sqnc-documentation/docs/l3/api_flow.md

 # API Flows

-This document describes the api flows that can be used to demonstrate the usage of DSCP for the Logistics Living Lab (L3) project.
+This document describes the api flows that can be used to demonstrate the usage of Sequence (SQNC) for the Logistics Living Lab (L3) project.
 This document walks through the following flows:

 1. [Prerequisites](#prerequisites) - contains prerequisites that should be completed prior to attempting any other flows
 2. [Match Flow](#match-flow) - contains the flows for creating demands, matching them and forming an agreement on the match